-St Therese of Lisieux: "For me prayer is a surge of the heart; it is a
+St Therese of Lisieux: "For me prayer is a surge of the heart; it is a simple look toward heaven, it is a cry of recognition and of love, embracing both trial and joy."

 St Teresa of Avila: "Prayer is a close sharing between friends."

-St Teresa of Avila: "In prayer, we listen, we speak, we gaze.
+St Teresa of Avila: "In prayer, we listen, we speak, we gaze."

-St Theophane the Recluse: "Prayer is the spiritual barometer which allows us to know ourselves."
+St Theophane the Recluse: "Prayer is the spiritual barometer which, allows us to know ourselves."

-St John Chrysostom: "Prayer is
+St John Chrysostom: "Prayer is:

-A port in a storm

-The anchor of the shipwrecked

-A stick for the staggering

-A treasure for the poor

-Our refuge in evil

-The mother of philosophy

-The light of the soul

-Water protecting the Church

-As indispensable for monks as water for fish."
+A port in a storm.
+The anchor of the shipwrecked.
+A stick for the staggering.
+A treasure for the poor.
+Our refuge in evil.
+The mother of philosophy.
+The light of the soul Water protecting the Church As indispensable for monks as water for fish."

-Bishop Thomas' favourite definition of prayer is:

-"making ourselves present to the

-presence of God."
+Bishop Thomas McMahon: "Making ourselves present to the presence of God."

 Cardinal Basil Hume: "The task of handing on the faith to future generations is both the privilege and responsibility of the local Church.

-Its primary purpose is to bring young people to a personal relationship with
+Its primary purpose is to bring young people to a personal relationship with Jesus Christ."

-Jesus Christ."

-St John Vianney: "When we pray we should open our hearts to

-God, like a fish that sees a wave coming."
+St John Vianney: "When we pray we should open our hearts to God, like a fish that sees a wave coming."

-Fr C. O'Donnell: "All prayer - liturgical, personal, or vocal - reaches out to God."
+Fr C. O'Donnell, O. Carm: "All prayer - liturgical, personal, or vocal -reaches out to

+God."